PREVENT DUTY POLICY AND PROCEDURES

 - All internal processes for safeguarding will be applied and reviewed in subsequent meetings.

-- It the concerns no longer exists after regular follow-ups, there will be no further intervention.
+- If the concerns no longer exist after regular follow-ups, there will be no further intervention.

-- If the concerns remain, the student will be referred to the Welfare Committee for further intervention.
+- If the concerns remain, the student will be referred to the Student Welfare and Pastoral Committee for further intervention.

-- If the concerns are resolved after regular follow-ups, there will be no further intervention from the Welfare Committee.
+- If the concerns are resolved after regular follow-ups, there will be no further intervention from the Student Welfare and Pastoral Committee.

-- If the concerns remain, the Welfare Committee will refer the case to the Prevent Lead for further assessment.
+- If the concerns remain, the Student Welfare and Pastoral Care Committee will refer the case to the Prevent Lead for further assessment.
 The Prevent lead will then work with the Prevent Working Group to assess the situation to decide whether it warrants a referral to the external Channel Panel or not.

 - Students who do not require a referral to the Channel Panel will continue to be monitored internally as per the internal support systems in place.